Sarek Adventure trek

 This trek is for you who…

-… likes challenges and wants to experience the remoteness of Sarek national park.
-To join this hike in Sarek you must be able to trek between 15-20 kilometer per day in terrain with moderate differences in altitude and with a backpack of around 20 kg.
+… have experience from trekking and wants to experience the remoteness of Sarek national park.
+To join this hike in Sarek you must be able to hike between 15-20 kilometer per day in terrain with moderate differences in altitude, and with a backpack of around 20 kg.
 We will mostly follow game trails but also hike off-trail.
-You should be prepared for river crossings and rocky sections.
+You should be prepared to do several river crossings but also pass rocky sections and smaller snow fields.
 Recommended age from 18 years old.
 Please contact us if you have any questions regarding your physical ability or experience level.